 Best Time to Visit Central Asia

 The summer months from July to August are the most popular when the temperatures are warm.
-However, traveling in the shoulder seasons from April to June, or September to October will have the same incredible views but with way fewer people.
+However, traveling in the shoulder seasons from April to June or September to October will have the same incredible views but fewer people.

 Note that the temperatures can be rather high and potentially too hot in Turkmenistan in summer.
 On the other end, the later months of October and November can bring snow in the higher mountains and passes of the Pamir Mountains in Tajikistan.